desmond-ong/amtBonusScript/README.md

 v1.1, Jul 15 2013
  - Made unique filenames (i.e. file will be filename + "-bonusScript.sh")
  - Added summary stats after creating the bash script:
     - statistics of number of participants processed and their bonus amounts.
-There is a useful message that tells you how much you'll need to add to your AMT requester account to pay for all these bonuses.
+The script outputs a message with how much you would need to add to your AMT requester account to pay for the bonuses.
  - Added logging to an output file.

 v1.0